Lightning Ridge, New South Wales: Population

 The town was listed as one of the poorest places in the state according to the 2015 Dropping Off The Edge report.

 Climate

 Lightning Ridge has a hot semiarid climate (BSh) under the Köppen climate classification.

 Activities

 The Lightning Ridge Opal and Gem Festival takes place yearly.
 The town has a five-star Olympic pool, which features a diving complex, a rock climbing wall, and water theme park that operates during the summer holidays.
 Parts of the pool are protected by shade, and the complex has barbecue facilities.
 The Ella Nagy Youth Centre opened in 2000; it features a skatepark.
 Until 2011, Lightning Ridge hosted an annual goat race in the town's main street and a rodeo on the Easter long weekend.
 Goats were harnessed and driven by children, much like harness racing in equine sports.
 The goat races were accompanied by wheelie-bin races, and horse racing the following day.

+Local football team the Lightning Ridge Redbacks play in the Group 15 Barwon Darling Rugby League competition.

+Lightning Ridge is home to the St George Serbian Orthodox Church with a travelling priest from Brisbane attending several times a year to conduct mass.